cixk1/security-tools/README.md

 ## Python security tools
 This repository contains multiple python security tools that can be used for all sorts of testing.
 Such as the following:
-- Detecting open ports with HTTP service running on it
+- Detecting open ports with HTTP(S) service running on it

 -> Including taking screenshots of these pages
 - Generating wordlists